cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### September 30, 2025
 #### Evaluating Model `fbs_M002`thin 1000 and samples 1000

 Here, I remove species under a threshold of summed abundance Tristan works with 35 https://esajournals.onlinelibrary.wiley.com/doi/10.1002/ecs2.4559.
 I selected covariates using VIF.
-To produce that effect S01 script was edited to create the $frequent_species$ object in line 792 and then use to filter the occurrences of the species in subsections "occurr_sect_route".
+To produce that effect S01 script was edited to create the `frequent_species` object in line 792 and then use to filter the occurrences of the species in subsections "occurr_sect_route".

 Covariates removed: "average_stand_length"     "stand_basal_area"         "volume_total_wood"    "tree_height_max"    "canopy_cover_whole_stand"  and an alised factor "average_stand_length_gt250_mean" with "average_stand_length_gt200_mean"